timlrx/timlrx.com/data/blog/2021-09-10-a-human-centric-approach-to-fairness-in-ai.md

 Such a way of thinking falls squarely in the realm of duty ethics or deontology.
 Some choices cannot be justified by their effects, no matter how good their consequences are - right takes priority over good.

-While there are variations within the deontological ethics community such, whether to focus on an agent's duties or a victim's rights, they share in common a belief as espoused by <span className="citation">Kant <a href="#ref-Kant" role="doc-biblioref">1785</a></span> that the only thing unqualifiedly good is a good will.^[Differing definitions on what a good will is gives us different Kantian schools of thought.]
+While there are variations within the deontological ethics community such, whether to focus on an agent's duties or a victim's rights, they share in common a belief as espoused by @kant1785 that the only thing unqualifiedly good is a good will.^[Differing definitions on what a good will is gives us different Kantian schools of thought.]

 For the rest of human decision making that does not classify as moral decisions, there is no categorical imperative to do anything associated about it.^[It might be morally praiseworthy but that's no categorical ought.]
 This seems like a more sane basis to ground our decision making process on and seems to be more aligned with moral intuitions of society in general.
 Practically, this translates to a different way of evaluating models - if the system does not make decisions that contradict what we believe as categorical imperatives then there is no reason not to give the machine the flexibility to optimize.